 “Sort of.
 What I desire is the end result.
 So much so that I am willing to forego the substantial reward for returning you alive to ensure it happens.”

 “Because I know you want to be a king instead of a princess.”
-She said it as if wanting that was the same thing as wanting salt for one’s soup.
+She said it as if wanting that was the same thing as wanting salt or butter for one’s soup.

 “How could you--”